 3. Avoid public Wi-Fi

 It's best to avoid public Wi-Fi for anything related to your finances, including working on your tax return.
 Public Wi-Fi is notoriously easy for hackers to access.
-These criminals can then spy on your keystrokes and learn your passwords.
+These criminals can spy on your keystrokes and learn your passwords.
 Armed with this information, they can access your online bank or credit card accounts.
 They might also be able to snag your Social Security number, which could help them file a tax return in your name.

 If you must use public Wi-Fi only use it for unimportant tasks, such as reading your favorite blogs, checking the weather, or reading reviews of restaurants in your area.